5.6 Working with TIME-TAG Data

 >>> hdu.close()

 Users who wish to further analyze TIME-TAG data are encouraged to consult the STIS ISR 2000-02.
 This ISR provides instructions on how to carry out various tasks such as converting TIME-TAG FITS data into a different format (QPOE) for timing analysis, merging separate event tables into a single table, and performing Doppler and spatial resolution corrections.
-We note, however, that the IRAF tools discussed in STIS ISR 2000-02 will soon be deprecated and not supported by STScI.
+We note, however, that many of the IRAF tools discussed in STIS ISR 2000-02 are now deprecated and not supported by STScI.